-- 205. Section 24 provides for the Commissioner to do certain things relevant to the operation of the CR Code 2024.
-Section 24 is unchanged from the Previous Code. - 206.
+- 205. Section 24 provides for the Commissioner to do certain things relevant to the operation of the CR Code 2025. - 206.
 Subsection 24(1) allows the Commissioner to vary the time limits imposed by the CR Code.
 This may occur on request from a credit reporting body, credit provider or affected information recipient.
-Time limits can be varied where the relevant entity is unable to comply with the specified time limit.

-- 207. Subsections 24(2) and 24(3) of Schedule 2 relate to independent reviews of credit reporting bodies.
+Time limits can be varied where the relevant entity is unable to comply with the specified time limit. - 207.
+Subsections 24(2) and 24(3) of Schedule 2 relate to independent reviews of credit reporting bodies.
 These reviews, which are to be conducted to assess the credit reporting body's compliance with the Act, must occur every three years.
 The Commissioner can request that these reviews happen more frequently.
 The credit reporting body must consult with the Commissioner about choice of reviewer, their expertise and the scope of the review.
 The review's report, and the credit reporting body's response, must be provided to the Commissioner and made publicly available. - 208.
 The Commissioner must commission an independent review of the operation of the CR Code every 4 years.
-Two such reviews have occurred since a CR Code was first registered in 2014.
+Two such reviews have occurred since a CR Code was first registered in 2014. - 209.
+Section 24(5) is a new provision introduced under the CR Code 2025 which allows the Commissioner to defer an independent review of the CR Code by up to two years.
+This provision requires the Commissioner to consult with interested stakeholders before making a decision to defer a review.
+This consultation provides an opportunity for stakeholders to discuss any questions or concerns and ensures that stakeholder views are considered when making a decision to defer a review.